yeastrc/proxl-import-metamorpheus/README.md

      -o or --out-file     : Required.
 Full path (including file name) to which to write the Proxl XML

-     -k or --kojak-conf   : Required.
+     -c or --conf   : Required.
 Full path to  configuration file used for the MetaMorpheus cross-linking search.
                             (e.g. XLSearchTaskconfig.toml)